|

 requires counting certain favorable cards showing for the dealer and for

 the other players, as well as in your own hand.
-Any blackjack strategy is
+Unlike a baccarat game, where a

-maximum of three cards are played for each player, at blackjack many cards
+maximum of three cards are played for each player,

 could be played at a certain moment, especially when many players are at